 On street parking is generally available and there is disabled access via a ramp

-ALL DOCTORS AND STAFF AT OUR PRACTICE HAVE BEEN DOUBLE VACCINATED
+ALL DOCTORS AND STAFF AT OUR PRACTICE HAVE BEEN DOUBLE or TRIPLE VACCINATED

-WE ASK THAT ALL PEOPLE BRING A MASK TO THEIR CONSULTATION
+WE ASK THAT ALL PEOPLE WEAR A MASK TO THEIR CONSULTATION

-PLEASE PHONE PRIOR TO BOOKING IF YOU HAVE A COUGH, SORE THROAT, HEADACHE OR FEVER TO DISCUSS APPOINTMENT OPTIONS
+PLEASE ADVISE US IF YOU HAVE A COUGH, SORE THROAT, HEADACHE OR FEVER TO DISCUSS APPOINTMENT OPTIONS